What Is Absence of the Pulmonary Artery and How Is It Treated?

 This condition can lead to severe complications such as pulmonary hypertension and right-sided heart failure if not timely diagnosed and managed.

-- Absence of the pulmonary artery is a rare congenital heart defect where the main artery carrying blood from the heart to the lungs is missing.
+- Absence of the pulmonary artery is a rare congenital heart defect in which the main artery carrying blood from the heart to the lungs is absent.

 - There are two main types of absence of the pulmonary artery: isolated unilateral absence and bilateral absence.